goodbyeaustria/archive/index.md

 ![](i/sektor5map.jpg)

 - **Markdown in Action: Building Courses (incl.
 Presentations, Pages, Handouts) for the Web and Print (PDF) w/ kramdown (webgen+Prawn)**  [(Sample Course)](http://www.mat.univie.ac.at/~praxis/sosem16/vorlesung.html) by  [Thomas Leitner](https://github.com/gettalong)
-    - Bio: Thomas Leitner is head of the computer group of the mathematics department of the University of Vienna and lead developer of the [kramdown library and tool](http://kramdown.gettalong.org) - a fast, markdown-superset processor (in ruby) for converting plain old vanilla text into hypertext (powering GitHub Pages, Jekyll, and friends) and the new [HexaPDF library and tool](http://hexapdf.gettalong.org/) - that let lets you read, write, merge, encrypt, and optimize PDFs and much more.
     - Summary: How do you create presentation slides for a course and provide the information in various formats?
 The most obvious way would probably be to use a tool like Microsoft PowerPoint or LibreOffice Impress which can export the slides as handouts.
 However, this is a manual process where some steps can be forgotten.
 And the whole thing is not really web friendly.